Tirosint-Sol is a newer thyroid medication that was recently released in the United States to treat hypothyroidism.

 Not necessarily, but you should definitely consider it if you fit into any of the classifications below.

-These people tend to have issues with regular thyroid medication due to a myriad of issues which can limit how much thyroid medication they are absorbing from capsules or tablets.
+These people tend to have issues with regular thyroid medication due to a myriad of issues that can limit how much thyroid medication they are absorbing from capsules or tablets.

 A list of people who should consider switching from their current thyroid medication to Tirosint-Sol include: